 If this “peacekeeping” cancer isn’t removed, it will metastasize all over the world.
 Will Syria be next?

 Now we know that it was mostly about stealing Haiti’s gold.
-For more on the breadth and growth of this mercenary force for the world’s elites, including an UPDATE with the budget proposed in June 2012, read on.
+Read on, for more on the breadth and growth of this mercenary force for the world’s elites, including an UPDATE with the budget proposed in June 2012.